Skip to main content

 the east.

 Yes.
-Eastern Tanzania parks are typically added as add-ons to northern or southern circuit itineraries.
-Common combinations: Mikumi or Udzungwa plus Nyerere for a complete southern/eastern circuit (fly-in logistics).
-Saadani plus Zanzibar for a coastal Tanzania extension.
-Udzungwa for a primate-focused addition to a mainland safari.
-Kisangara designs these extended combinations and manages the logistics of multiple-park itineraries across eastern Tanzania.
+Eastern parks are often add-ons to northern or southern circuits.
+Common combinations: Mikumi or Udzungwa plus Nyerere for a southern/eastern circuit (fly-in logistics); Saadani plus Zanzibar for a coastal extension; Udzungwa for a primate-focused addition to a mainland safari.
+We design these combinations and manage multi-park logistics.

-Mikumi and Saadani are good entry-point destinations for visitors who arrive via Dar es Salaam and have limited time for the northern circuit.
-The wildlife at Mikumi is authentic and reliably visible in the dry season.
-Saadani offers a unique beach-and-bush combination that cannot be found in the north.
-For dedicated wildlife-focused first-timers with adequate time, the Northern Circuit remains the stronger recommendation — but for guests with coastal or primate interests, the eastern parks are genuinely special.
+Mikumi and Saadani work well for visitors arriving via Dar with limited time for the north.
+Wildlife at Mikumi is authentic and reliably visible in the dry season; Saadani offers a beach-and-bush mix the north cannot.
+For dedicated wildlife-focused first-timers with enough nights, the Northern Circuit remains the stronger classic choice — but for coastal or primate interests, the east is genuinely special.

-The dry season (June–October) is optimal for Mikumi and Saadani — best road conditions and most concentrated wildlife at water sources.
-The Udzungwa forest is accessible year-round; the dry season makes the trails less muddy and the walks more comfortable.
-Saadani's coastal atmosphere and mangrove birding is excellent year-round, with peak sea turtle activity on the beaches from November through February.
-The Eastern Arc birding is best during the November–April period when Palaearctic migrants are in residence.
+Dry season (June–October) is optimal for Mikumi and Saadani — better roads and wildlife concentrated at water.
+Udzungwa forest is accessible year-round; dry season trails are less muddy.
+Saadani’s coastal atmosphere and mangrove birding work year-round, with peak sea turtle activity roughly November–February.
+Eastern Arc birding is often strongest November–April when Palaearctic migrants are present.

 Loading itinerary…